Pradeep-Narayana/Azure-Optical-Character-Recognition/readme.txt

-Project to read text from images using Microsoft Azure Computer Vision cognitive service.
+Project to read text from images using Microsoft Azure Computer Vision Cognitive Services.

 There are two APIs available in Azure Cognitive Services for reading text from images :
 	1. OCR API